Coronavirus deaths in Palm Beach County climb by record 17; state rises by 48

 Miami-Dade leads with 135,964 positive cases out of 152,690 tested for 10.7 percent, and Broward is second with 6,514 cases and 87,362 tested for 7.5 percentage.

-On Thursday, Indian River reported the youngest person testing positive, 5.
-The previous yougnest was an 8-year-old boy.
+On Thursday, Indian River reported the youngest person testing positive, a 5-year-old boy.
+The previous youngest was an 8-year-old boy.

 A total of 8,946 people in the state have been hospitalized at one time, which is 165 more than the day before.
 That means it is a running total and includes people who have been released or died.
 The number is 1,015in Palm Beach County, 88 in St. Lucie, 66 in Martin, 29 in Indian River and 7 in Okeechobee.

-Through Wednesdaym Florida has 98 deaths per 1 million people compared with the U.S. average of 287 per million.
-New York, which represents one-third of the deaths in the nation, has 1,481 per million.
-Worldwide, the figure is 42.2 per million.
+Florida has 100 deaths per 1 million people compared with the U.S. average of 291 per million.
+New York, which represents one-third of the deaths in the nation, has 1,484 per million.
+Worldwide, the figure is 42.9 per million.

 National data

-Four states reported additional deaths in triple figures Wednesday, compared with five Tuesday.
+Three states reported additional deaths in triple figures -- barely -- compared with four Wednesday.

-No. 1 New York reported the most -- 168 -- the same as Tuesday to move to 28,816.
+No. 1 New York reported the most, 127, which is 41 less than Wednesday to move to 28,885.
 A few weeks ago, nearly 800 deaths were reported in one day in the state.

-Neighboring New Jersey had the second-most deaths, 156 after 143 the day before, for second place with 10,747.
-Illinois reported 146 deaths -- one more than the record set Tuesday -- to climb to 4,525 in sixth place.
-No. 3 Massachusetts added 128 deaths after 76 Tuesday for a total of 6,066.
+California reported 107 more after 87 Thursday to climb past Connecticut into seventh at 3,619.

-Georgia is in 14th place with an increase of 22 after 26 Tuesday.
-No. 18 Washington, which was the original epicenter in the United States, is in 18th behind Virginia, reporting 7 more deaths to reach 1,036 as well as 182 more cases.
+Georgia is in 14th place with an increase of 78 after 22 Wednesday.
+No. 18 Washington, which was the original epicenter in the United States, is in 18th, reporting 38 more deaths to reach 1,074 as well as 204 more cases.

 One week ago Thursday in the United States, there were 87,293 deaths, two weeks ago there were 76,928, three weeks ago 63,856, four weeks ago 50,234, five weeks ago 34,905, six weeks ago 19,802, seven weeks ago 7,756, eight weeks ago 1,614, nine weeks ago 239, 10 weeks ago 41, 11 weeks ago 12 and 12 weeks ago none.